Top 10 Gated Communities in DFW (2026)

 Q: What security measures do DFW gated communities actually provide?
 A: Most communities offer 24/7 staffed gates, regular security patrols, and controlled access systems, though specific measures vary.
 Higher-end communities may include roving patrols and surveillance monitoring.

 Q: How do property taxes compare between gated and non-gated communities?
 A: Property taxes depend on municipal tax rates and appraisal values rather than gated status, though higher home values in gated communities typically result in higher absolute tax amounts.
+It’s the home value driving the bill, not the gate itself.

 About the Author